 Isabella and Edward II named their firstborn daughter Eleanor, probably after Edward II's mother, Eleanor of Castile.
 Isabella's other children, John and Joan, did not have children, which prevents further study of this generation.
-However, Philippa and Edward III named their firstborn daughter Isabella.
-Of Philippa and Edward's eight children who survived long enough to marry, Lionel of Antwerp and John of Gaunt both named their firstborn daughters Philippa.
-Princess Isabella, named her second daughter Philippa.
-Edward, Joan, Mary and Thomas all died without daughters, and in some cases without children at all.
-Thus, until the reign of Edward III there was a trend in naming daughters prevented this trend from progressing.
+62 However, Philippa and Edward III named their firstborn daughter Isabella.
+63 Of Philippa and Edward's eight children who survived long enough to marry, Lionel of Antwerp and John of Gaunt both named their firstborn daughters Philippa.
+64 Princess Isabella, named her second daughter Philippa.
+65 Edward, Joan, Mary and Thomas all died without daughters, and in some cases without children at all.
+Thus, until the reign of Edward III there was a trend in naming daughters after their mother or grandmother, the queen.
+The early deaths of Edward III's daughters prevented this trend from progressing.
 The iconic portrayal of the matriarchy in St. Stephen's Chapel and the passing down of female names created the impression for contemporaries that the female members of the royal family identified themselves as a collective group.
 A group that was equally as important as its analogue: the king and his sons.